-The Group initially recognises financial liabilities on the trade date at which the Group becomes a party to the contractual provisions of the instrument.
+The Group initially recognises financial liabilities on the trade date, which is the date that the Group becomes a party to the contractual provisions of the instrument.

-The Group derecognises a financial liability when its contractual obligations are discharged or cancelled or expire.
+The Group derecognises a financial liability when its contractual obligations are discharged or cancelled or expired.